Do you find your productivity dipping from time to time? It happens to everyone and can go up and down depending on what’s going on in your life.

 - In the evenings, make a to-do list of the five most important things you have to do for the next day.

-Before you start any project or responsibility, evaluate how it relates to your job or personal goals.
+Before you start any project or responsibility, think about how it relates to your job or personal goals.
 Divide responsibilities into three categories:

 - Essential 2.
 Important 3.
 Nice-to- Do